spiral/docs/docs/en/basics/debug.md

 # The Basics — Debugging

-The Spiral Framework does not have built-in tools for dumping variables, but it is possible to use third-party packages.
+Spiral does not have built-in tools for dumping variables, but it is possible to use third-party packages.

 ## Symfony VarDumper